-Three main streams of yoga formed parts of the retreat: jnana (knowledge), bhakti (devotion), karma (selfless service in action).
-Four asana classes composed of simple yet smooth flowing sequences, along with the “Surya Namaskarah” (Sun Salutation) were taught for daily self practice.
-Indeed, it was an additional blessing for all those who were involved to be able to listen to “Satsangs” (Spiritual discourses) by Br.
-Shubamrita and Prabha.
-These were nicely complemented by a guided MA OM meditation, and a short IAM refresher for those who had attended the IAM course before.
-The latter was very fruitful for deepening of the experience of silencing the mind.
+The four classic yogas formed the fundamentals of the retreat – jnana (knowledge), bhakti (devotion), karma (selfless service in action), and raja (meditation).
+Classes were composed of such simple yet smooth flowing sequences as Surya Namaskarah (Sun Salutations), for daily self-practice.
+It was an additional blessing to be able to listen to satsang (spiritual discourses) by Br Shubamrita and Prabha.
+Included were guided MA OM meditations, and a short IAM refresher for those who had attended the IAM course before.
+These were very helpful for silencing the mind.

 Amrita Yoga was indeed a new spiritual experience for me, deeper than anything I have experienced before.
-The stillness of the soul which I experienced through this yoga was like a refreshing source of life on my spiritual journey.” (anonymous)
+The stillness of the soul I felt through this yoga was a refreshing source of life on my spiritual journey.

 MA OM is a very practical exercise to feel directly connected with Amma (even though it is not easy for me to enter into that much concentrated breathing).
-It is very fruitful to have such a multifaceted sequence of exercises.”
-Madhuri from Germany (yoga practitioner for many years)
+It is very fruitful to have such a multifaceted sequence of exercises. – Madhuri (Yoga practitioner for many years)

-- “I appreciated the slowing down throughout, as well as demonstrations and the correction of postures by the two instructors present.
-I was tuned in with MA OM throughout.” (anonymous)
+I appreciated the slowing down throughout, as well as demonstrations and the correction of postures by the two instructors present.
+I was tuned in with MA OM throughout.

 Though I felt very exhausted, I could still participate in all the exercises.
-One main reason for this is that there was no pressure or force put on me, and the course was conceived in a very motivating way.
-There was so much harmony radiating between both instructors throughout the course.
-All the instructions were clear and understandable.”
-Irene Bolt from Germany
+The main reason was that there was no pressure or force, and the course was conceived in a very motivating way.
+There was so much harmony between the instructors, and everything was clear and understandable. – Irene Bolt

 It’s a lot to coordinate – movement, breathing, mantra and the sequences.